TomCrypto/AntTweakBar.NET/README.md

 ----------

 Any issues or pull requests are welcome, I especially need help with verifying and streamlining multi-window support, thread safety, Mac OSX testing, and adding more stuff to the FAQ, but any contribution is greatly appreciated.

+Thanks to *Ilkka Jahnukainen* for helping in testing AntTweakBar.NET throughout its ongoing development and providing valuable feedback to guide its design.